Kangiriyanka/joe-farah/src/pages/projects/gameok.md

 ### Consoles Page

 The consoles page displays all the consoles the user has.
-When a user selects a console, they can see all the games they have memories about/own inside of it.
-I've added an example of N64 games I own.
-All the covers are taken from various wiki sources, and I don't own rights to any of the images shown.
+When a user selects a console, they can see all the games on it.
+I've added an example of the N64 games I own. <sup> <a class="secondary-a" href="#footnotes">2.</a></sup>

 ![Consoles](../../assets/project_images/gameok/consoles.png)